hurrecon-model/HurreconPython/README.md

 The hurrecon_summarize_land_water function displays features of the current land-water file.
 The hurrecon_summarize_tracks function displays features of the current ids and tracks files.
 The hurrecon_summarize_site function displays summary values for a single hurricane and a single site.
-The hurrecon_summarize_region function summarizes results for all hurricanes for a given region.

 The hurrecon_plot_site functions create a time series plot of wind speed, gust speed, or wind direction for a single hurricane (ts), a scatter plot of wind or gust speed as a function of wind direction (xy), or a time series plot of peak wind speed, gust speed, or wind direction for all hurricanes for a given site (all).
 The hurrecon_plot_region functions create maps of regional results for a single hurricane or for all hurricanes.
-Note that if new regional output is generated, the hurrecon_summarize_region function must be run to update summary results before using hurrecon_plot_region_all.

 ## Examples